tiwaojo/foxglove-mcap/README.md

 - [x] `MCAP: Help` - Help about any command
 - [x] `MCAP: Doctor` - Check an MCAP file structure
 - [x] `MCAP: Get` - Get a record from an MCAP file
-- [ ] `MCAP: Compress` - Create a compressed copy of an MCAP file 🚧
+- [X] `MCAP: Compress` - Create a compressed copy of an MCAP file
-- [ ] `MCAP: Decompress` - Create an uncompressed copy of an MCAP file 🚧
+- [X] `MCAP: Decompress` - Create an uncompressed copy of an MCAP file
-- [ ] `MCAP: Convert` - Convert a bag file to an MCAP file 🚧
+- [X] `MCAP: Convert` - Convert a bag file to an MCAP file
-- [ ] `MCAP: Recover` - Recover data from a potentially corrupt MCAP file 🚧
+- [X] `MCAP: Recover` - Recover data from a potentially corrupt MCAP file
-- [ ] `MCAP: Filter` - Copy some filtered MCAP data to a new file 🚧
+- [X] `MCAP: Filter` - Copy some filtered MCAP data to a new file
-- [ ] `MCAP: Merge` - Merge a selection of MCAP files by record timestamp 🚧
+- [X] `MCAP: Merge` - Merge a selection of MCAP files by record timestamp

 ## 💻 Development